fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 While UTMs are ubiquitous in marketing, the best practice requires constant effort to ensure external links are tagged.
 The reality is that only a few links contain UTM tags.
 Links that do have UTMs are often only digital marketing campaigns, generated through manual tagging with the help of a campaign tracking URL builder.
 This creates a challenge when you want to create standard reports to compare the performance across all marketing channels if your marketing technology stack **extends beyond the Google ecosystem**.

-Below is a screenshot of a Mixpanel report I created to look at the sources coming to fusebit.io.
+At Fusebit, we are using Segment as our customer data platform (CDP), and have Mixpanel, Google Analytics, and other solutions as destinations.
+Below is a screenshot of a Mixpanel report I created to look at the incoming sources coming to fusebit.io.
 The issue is that the source analysis in Mixpanel assumes utm_source is set.

 ![Mixpanel Source Report Before Dynamic UTMs with-shadow](blog-dynamic-utm-mixpanel-sources-before.png "Mixpanel Source Report Before Dynamic UTMs")

 What was frustrating about the report above was that I knew I was getting traffic from other sources, but those sources were not using UTM and thus were not included in the report.
 I created workarounds, but it was painful.
-The pain was relieved when I found a solution to the missing UTM tags.
+The pain was relieved when I found a solution to backfill the missing source data.

 This article will provide a solution to that reporting challenge described above and allow you to create streamlined reports based on your website’s traffic source by adding automatic UTM tracking.